Liskeard and Caradon Railway: Against the tide, from 1865

 The branch to Marke Valley, and a further extension around Caradon Hill, called the Kilmar Junction Railway, opened in August and November 1877.
 The Kilmar Junction line, although a circuitous route, connected the locations from Minions northwards without the use of the Gonamena Incline, which was closed immediately.

 The North Kilmar branch (from the Kilmar line) was opened in 1879, evidently using stone block sleepers from the Gonamena incline.
 The Kilmar line was not the property of the L&CR, but was worked by it, and this probably included any maintenance, as well as this extension work.
-Entirely remote from roads and habitation, it was apparently built without parliamentary sanction.
+Entirely remote from roads and habitation, it was apparently built without any sanction by Parliament.